franneck94/Vscode-C-Cpp-Runner/README.md

 - ⚙️ GCC/Clang [Compiler Warnings](https://clang.llvm.org/docs/DiagnosticsReference.html) (string array, e.g. "-Wall")
 - ⚙️ MSVC [Compiler Warnings](https://learn.microsoft.com/en-us/cpp/error-messages/compiler-warnings/compiler-warnings-by-compiler-version?view=msvc-170) (string array, e.g. "\W4")
 - ⚙️ To treat Warnings as Errors (boolean, defaults to False)

+## Using the MSVC Compiler

+To use the **Visual Studio MSVC** compiler, e.g. VS2022, set the **msvcBatchPath** setting to a valid path.
+As an example installation path of the compiler:
+**"C:/Program Files/Microsoft Visual Studio/2022/Community/VC/Auxiliary/Build/vcvarsall.bat"**.
+Then set the **useMsvc** extension setting to true, to use MSVC and not GCC/Clang.
+If you want to stop using the MSVC compiler, just set **useMsvc** to false.
+⚠️ Only the 64-bit (no cross-compiling) version of MSVC is supported.

 ## Advanced Features